Twice Baked Mashed Potatoes

 Tired of the same old boring side dishes?
 These Twice Baked Mashed Potatoes will make your next meal extra memorable!
 They’re creamy and delicious with plenty of cheese and fresh rosemary, and they may be made entirely in advance!

 Potatoes are definitely my favorite side dish.
-My grilled potato salad is a staple in the summertime, and these crispy smashed baby potatoes are downright addictive and appeal to everyone.
+My German potato salad recipe is a staple in the summertime, and these crispy smashed potatoes are downright addictive and appeal to everyone.

-- It’s a versatile, easy side dish that’s perfect with anything you’re serving.
+- It’s a versatile side dish that’s perfect with anything you’re serving.

 - They may be made in advance, making them a great solution for holidays and busy weeknights.